-Columbia Country Club's Secret Role in Purple Line Opposition Revealed
+Columbia Country Club's Role in Purple Line Opposition

 The March 24, 2008, letter revealed a plan to “launch a grassroots campaign to identify and organize a broad and diverse coalition of opponents to the current proposal for the Purple Line.”
 Soon thereafter, a new group called Alliance for Smart Transportation (A4ST) appeared, with a website registered in the Madeira Islands, a tax haven located off the coast of Africa, through a service called “Domain Discreet” that conceals the name of the true owner.

 The Post's research revealed that A4ST is headed by Geoffrey Gonella, a member of Columbia Country Club's Board of Governors.
-Gonella is a lobbyist who specializes in creating “grassroots” backing for paying clients, a practice often referred to as “astroturf,” and is rated by Golf Digest among the best golfers in the Washington lobbying corps.
+Gonella was a lobbyist who specialized in creating “grassroots” backing for paying clients, a practice often referred to as “astroturf,” and was rated by Golf Digest among the best golfers in the Washington lobbying corps.

 In the 1990s, Cowan and Gonella worked together at lobbying powerhouse Cassidy & Associates, whose founder Gerald Cassidy is himself a member of Columbia.
 Cowan ran the firm's astroturf operations while Gonella recruited new clients.
 Cowan's astroturf clients included the oil, tobacco, pharmaceutical and telecom industries.